RaisanenMarkus/csharp/docs/part4/part4-4.md

 Console.WriteLine(heikkisSwissAccount);
 ```

-* Write a program that: creates an account with a balance of 100.0, deposits 20.0 in it and finally prints the balance.
+* Write a program that creates an account with a balance of 100.0, deposits 20.0 in it and finally prints the balance.

 ```console
 120